dario-l/ses/README.md

 ##### Main goals

- - Async all the way down
+ - Async all the way down (sync methods also available)
  - No external dependencies
  - Pluggable persistance storage
  - Support optimistic (and pesimistic for special cases) concurrency with conflict resolver mechanism